jsummers/myfilecmdmagic/readme.md

 This project contains some experimental "magic" signature files for the _file_ command, a Unix-centric file format identification utility.

-To try these signatures: Assuming have a way to run _file_, run it with the `-m` option.
+To try these signatures: Assuming you have a way to run _file_, run it with the `-m` option.
 For example:

 `$ file -m [...]/myfilecmdmagic/exe_magic example.exe`